RayXCoder/LaiCode-modification/LeetCode-3-Longest-Substring-Without-Repeating-Characters.md

 s consists of English letters, digits, symbols and spaces.

 ## Method 1 - DP (This method would caused --- Time Limited Exceeded in extreme situation)

+TC: O(n^3)

+SC: O(min(m, n)).
+We need O(k) space for checking a substring has no duplicate characters, where kk is the size of the Set.
+The size of the Set is upper bounded by the size of the string nn and the size of the charset/alphabet m.

 ```java
 public class Solution {
     public int lengthOfLongestSubstring(String s) {